-Most actions were targeted towards Canada Geese (16), Greylag Geese (9) and Egyptian Geese (8) (Fig. 11).
+Most actions were targeted towards Canada Geese (16), Greylag Geese (9) and Egyptian Geese (8) (Fig. 12).
 Altogether, shotgun was the most commonly used scaring method.
 In addition to scaring, habitat management is used at airport premises to keep grassland unattractive to geese.
+This was practiced at all airports in the Netherlands, resulting in no geese foraging on the grasslands adjacent to the runways and taxiways.

-Figure 11.
+Figure 18.
 The species at which different management actions were targeted at Eindhoven Airport.
 Data courtesy of Eindhoven Airport.

-Helsinki Airport maintains a zero tolerance towards geese on their premises and shooting is practiced to keep geese off premises.
-In addition, the airport runs a grassland management scheme to keep premises unattractive to geese.
-As a result, no geese feed on airport premises.
+Helsinki Airport maintains a zero tolerance towards geese on their premises and shooting waspracticed to keep geese off premises.
+In addition, the airport maintains a grassland management scheme to keep premises unattractive to geese.
+As a result, no geese were feeding on airport premises.